 But here’s one Kate Middleton trend that seems to have gone unnoticed: the ‘due month’.
-During both her pregnancies, the Duchess has cooly told us the baby is due 'in July' (George) or 'in April' (Charlotte).
-This secretive approach is understandable - Kate surely has wanted to do all she can to keep the pressure of the world's media at bay.
+During both her previous pregnancies, the Duchess has cooly told us the baby is due 'in July' (George) or 'in April' (Charlotte).
+Now this third baby, even with all the tabloid speculation, can only be pinned down to 'March'.
+This secretive approach is understandable - Kate surely wants to do all she can to keep the pressure of the world's media at bay.

 The rest of us don’t have to worry so much about deflecting the spotlight of fame, although it has to be said, if you want to attract attention, there’s nothing quite like being massively pregnant.
 In fact, it’s probably the closest you’ll ever come to the “Kate experience”, as strangers jostle to press your flesh in the street, and a veritable team of well-meaning folk queue up to offer unsolicited advice and scrutiny.